Achieving Skilled and Reliable Daily Probabilistic Forecasts of Wind Power at Subseasonal-to-Seasonal Timescales over France: Data Methods

 \subsection{Weather to Power Model}

-The modelling pipeline used to transform weather data into national wind power forecasts follows the work from Lindas \textit{et al.}, is represented in figure \ref{fig:flowchart} and is briefly described here \cite{lindas_2025}.
+The modelling pipeline used to transform weather data into national wind power predictions follows the work from Lindas \textit{et al.}.
+It is represented in the upper dashed box of figure \ref{fig:flowchart} and briefly described here \cite{lindas_2025}.
 The data-driven methodology is two-staged.
 First, the weather fields are weighted by the power capacity in each grid cell, and each time step using the following weights: